isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 components to acquire the functionalities of TT.
 <br>• <u>Semantic/data format agnostic:</u> You can freely choose from data
-format standards such as the Key Trade Documents and Data Elements (KTDDE) specifications by ICC DSI and/or BL data format standards from DCS and BIMCO and/or any data format agreed upon by you and your business partners.
+format standards such as the Key Trade Documents and Data Elements (KTDDE) specifications by ICC Digital Standards Initiative (DSI) and/or BL data format standards from Digital Container Shipping Association(DCSA) and BIMCO and/or any data format agreed upon by you and your business partners.
 <br>• <u>Transmission agnostic</u>: You can freely choose to use any existing
 transmission protocol like email, FTP etc. to transport the TradeTrust